alecthomas/kong/README.md

 ## Help

-Help is automatically generated.
-With no other arguments provided, help will display a full summary of all available commands.
+### Help as a user of a Kong application

+Every Kong application includes a `--help` flag that will display auto-generated help.

 eg.